thomastran8/post-arch-setup/README.md

 https://vimawesome.com/

 ### Wallpaper
-These are some great minimal free desktop wallpapers.
+These are some awesome free minimalistic desktop wallpapers.
 For personal use only.

 http://simpledesktops.com/